 What Others Are Saying

-First American Home Buyers Protection lacks the flexibility of some of the other home warranty companies.
+First American Home Warranty lacks the flexibility of some of the other home warranty companies.
 Their two plans don’t cover certain systems, like air conditioning, that come standard with most home warranty companies — this coverage costs extra.
 But if you’re mainly interested in kitchen appliance coverage, it can't hurt to call and get a quote.
 Like SEARS and Total Protect, First American lacks the flexibility of a "choose your own" plan.

 The DIY Approach

-If you’re financially comfortable and willing to taking the gamble that none of your appliances will break down for the next year or two, you can also avoid home warranties and protect yourself from unexpected breakdowns on your own.
-Saving $100 away every month in an emergency fund nets $1,200 by the year’s end a comfortable cushion that should be enough to cover most home repairs.
-Bonus: If those repairs aren’t necessary, you have the makings of a vacation fund.
+If you’re financially comfortable and willing to taking the gamble that none of your appliances will break down for the next year or two, you can also avoid home warranties and protect yourself from unexpected breakdowns: Saving $100 away every month in an emergency fund nets $1,200 by the year’s end, a comfortable cushion that should be enough to cover most home repairs.

-Investing in a home warranty is a bit of a gamble anyway: It’s impossible to predict if or when your home systems might falter.
-According to a survey by Decision Analyst, repairing a broken refrigerator could cost between $223 and $1,500.
+But know that any route you choose is a gamble: It’s impossible to predict if or when your home systems might falter, or how much it will cost to repair or replace them.
 The policy quote we obtained from AHS would cost $516 annually plus $100 for every service call.
-If we needed to replace our $1,200 refrigerator, the savings would easily justify the monthly payout, but if the repair amounted to anything less than $1200, we’d have saved money by building an emergency account.
+If we needed to replace our $1,200 refrigerator, the savings would easily justify the monthly payout, but if our annual repairs amount to only a few hundred dollars, we’d have saved money by building an emergency account.

 So is a home warranty right for you?
-Consult your intuition and do some math: Consider the age and value of your home systems and appliances.
-Determine how much money you can afford to sock away each month in an emergency fund.
-Then spend some time quote surfing.
-In most cases, a steadily growing emergency fund removes the need for a home warranty.
-As an added benefit, you’ll earn the independence to choose your own appliances and service technicians on your schedule.
+Consider the age and value of your home systems and appliances, and determine how much money you can afford to sock away each month in an emergency fund.
+If a sudden equipment failure would be catastrophic to your finances, a home warranty may be the safest option.

 The Bottom Line